AleGuarnieri/Disaster-response-pipeline/README.md

 App directory: contains the script run.py used to run the flask web-app which visualize the data and deploy the classifier so it can be used.

-## SUmmary and Details
+## Summary and Details
 The purpose of the project is to classify disaster messages.
-A user can input a message into the web-app, which highlights the categories to which the messsage corresponds.
-The app runs an ML model in order to classify new messages.
+A user can input a message into the web-app, which highlights the categories to which the message corresponds.
+The app runs an ML model, deployed into the web-app in order to classify new messages.
-This model was trained on data provided by Udacity and manipulated by an ETL pipeline.
+This model was trained on data provided by Udacity and manipulated by an ETL pipeline and it implements NLP.

 ## Acknowledgements
 Udacity provided the course material (both data and the skeleton of the web app)